Arjun-Vellimedu/arjun-vellimedu/README.md

 - 🔭 I’m currently working on: private repos!

-- 🌱 I’m currently learning: Anything and everything!
+- 🌱 I’m currently learning: anything and everything!
 I want to expose myself to everything I can and see what sticks.

 - 📫 How to reach me: **arjunvel11@gmail.com**